ibm-cloud-docs/vmwaresolutions/vmonic/audit_messages.md

 All operations that {{site.data.keyword.cloud}} performs for your VMware® instance are logged in the instance history.
 You can use the instance history as a reference to review these operations.
 For more information about reviewing your instance history, see [Procedure to view the deployment history for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances#vc_viewinginstances-procedure-view-deploy-history).

-The following sections provide all of the possible messages that can be issued to your instance history.
+The following information details the messages that can be issued to your instance history.

 ## General instance history messages
 {: #audit_messages-general}